hyttijan92/scala-suffix/README.md

 A Maven plugin which fixes Scala dependencies incompatible with Java 9+.

+This is a fork from [scala-suffix](https://github.com/makingthematrix/scala-suffix).
+The fork contains fix for transitive Maven dependencies and the work is still in progress.

 ### A bit of context

 First of all, you need this plugin only in a corner case situation when: